 TCC: It sounds like you have it all figured out, so it will happen.
 So the pop up shop… will you get that going soon?
 Weeks or months?

-JB: Goal is for November.
-I want a pop up shop with some seats out front, and some pastries on display as well as some that are warm.
-Other than that all I need is a couple freezers to keep some.
+JB: The goal is for this November.
+I want a pop up shop with some seats out front, and some pastries on display that are warm.
+If I manage to retain regular customers, it will justify investing in a full on shop.

 TCC: As long as you have a place to stay in New York you are good.
 You said it’s been trial and error.
 Trial by fire.
 And it takes a lot of time setting up the tents and things like that.
 What have been some of the difficulties?

 JB: Yeah it worked well.
-I also recently have been wanting to partner up with coffee.
-I don’t want to sell anything that isn’t Portuguese.
-I don’t want to sell a cannoli, or a croissant.
-I want to sell specifically Portuguese products.
-I was doing a festival in Massachusetts, in my hometown, and I realized that Portugal has great coffee.
-So I’ve gotten a couple machines from Delta, and it’s great coffee, and the Delta rep came by and gave me some banners and we set up a different section on my booth.
+I also recently partnered up with Delta coffee.
+I want to sell specifically Portuguese products, and I was doing a festival in Massachusetts, in my hometown, and I realized that Portugal has great coffee.
+So I’ve gotten a couple machines from Delta, and it’s been a great addition.
+Customers can now come to get the Natas and an espresso, just like in Portugal.

-JB: One thing I’m grateful for is not just my parents and family, but the Portuguese community in the city has been very supportive.
-But like I said, I really want to sell it to everyone else.
-Think of it as like Portuguese Starbucks.
+JB: One thing I’m grateful for aside from my parents, family, and friends, is the Portuguese community in the city – they have been extremely supportive.
+That support is important, especially since I want to sell it to everyone.
+I hope it will be like Portuguese Starbucks.

 TCC: You want to start it in New York, do you see it going anywhere else?